 5. Plan Your Content Production

 Before you create each piece, think about why you’re creating it and who it’s meant for.
 Then write that piece to speak directly to your targeted audience.
 Diversify the type of content you create.
+When combined, your content should create a better customer experience.

 - Blog posts